lhmouse/asteria/doc/quick-guide.md

 ## Exceptions and Error Handling

-Exceptions are used extensively in the runtime and standard library for error handling, as in
+Exceptions are used extensively in the runtime and the standard library for error handling, as in

 ```
 #1:1> 1 / 0